 The initial cost of dental implants may be more expensive than other tooth replacement options such as dentures or dental bridges.
 When compared to other dental restorations, implants are a permanent solution for missing teeth and often require no future maintenance costs.
 We offer a single tooth dental implant as well as dental implants for multiple missing teeth.

 - Location and size of the implant – Since each patient has a different mouth, each dental implant case is different.
 The location of the dental implant and the size needed will have a huge impact on the cost.
 Some tooth locations in your mouth require more advanced dental care when placing a dental implant.

-- Number of implants being placed – It will cost less to replace one missing tooth versus a whole row of teeth.
+- The number of implants being placed – It will cost less to replace one missing tooth versus a whole row of teeth.
 It’s best to schedule a consultation with Dr. Perkins at his Dunnellon, FL dentist office to see exactly how many dental implants you will need.